 The Women’s Association’s Youth Community Service Award Program is the organization’s most visible community effort.
-This program has recognized local outstanding students who excel at community service for over 30 years.
-Well over 100 students have been recognized since the program’s inception in 1980, and thousands of dollars have been awarded.
-The number and value fundraising efforts during the year.
+This program has recognized local outstanding students who excel at community service since 1980.

-Congratulations to the 2019 WAHHI Youth Community Service Awards recipients who each demonstrated an active commitment to community volunteerism:
+Congratulations to our 2020 WAHHI Youth Community Service Awards recipients who each demonstrated an active commitment to community volunteerism:

 WAHHI Charitable Fund